 Message: This button’s availability will depend on the administrator’s choice.

-While all the sections have almost similar display properties and features, the planner and the local politics section will have a somewhat different display properties and features
+While all the sections have almost similar display properties and features, the planner and the local politics section will have somewhat different display properties and features

-The planner will have a year section on top followed by a month section right below that and then days of the week buttons that take the whole width of the planner section on the top third row.
+The planner will have a year section on top, followed by a month section right below that, and then days of the week buttons that take the whole width of the planner section on the top third row.

-Users will add tasks by clicking on add a task button or clicking on a timeframe box in the space of a specific day
+Users will add tasks by clicking on the ‘add a task’ button or clicking on a timeframe box in the space of a specific day

 Users can drag their task post on their planner and change its time or date to another day and time